runquan-ray-zhou/inventory-web-application/readme.md

 -   The add section will be a form with submit button and reset button.
 After putting different information in the different input boxes.
 A submit will generate a new info div for this item.
 It will contain all the information put in the input box.   * NOTE *  Currently, I am not using any local storage or 3 party storage for this section.
 I will add later on.

 #### Info Section
 -   The info section will display the searched inventory item.
 With all the products detailed information lined under each column.
 Currently, I am not using a table for this section.
 I will try to do a grid style and see how that works.
-If that is not very efficient I will move to table.
+I am sticking with a grid style.
+I have also added the option to sort the list by clicking the corresponding button on the top row.

 #### Footer
 -   The footer will include a export information button.
 Clicking that will export the listed items in the info section and can be printed out or attached to email.
 What ever use you need.